extension-js/extension.js/programs/develop/plugin-web-extension/feature-scripts/README.md

 - turning manifest script declarations into Rspack entries
 - wrapping content scripts so they can mount into isolated roots
 - keeping content-script runtime behavior separate from page/script entries
-- applying the dev-only reload strategy for background and content updates
-- enforcing the canonical content-script contract used by `plugin-browsers`
+- enforcing the canonical content-script contract used by `plugin-reload` and `plugin-browsers`

+The dev-only reload/HMR strategy is NOT part of this feature.
+It lives in `programs/develop/plugin-reload`, which registers after this plugin and decorates the entries created here.

 ## Entry point

-The feature is wired from `index.ts`.
+The feature is wired from `index.ts`, in every mode:

-Production mode:

 1. `AddScripts`
-2. `AddContentScriptWrapper`
-3. `AddPublicPathRuntimeModule`

-Development mode:

-1. `AddScripts`
-2. `AddContentScriptWrapper`
+2. `TraceRuntimeLoadedFiles`
-3. `StripContentScriptDevServerRuntime`
+3. `KeepGetURLImportsNative`
-4. `SetupReloadStrategy`
+4. `AddContentScriptWrapper`
-5. `ThrowIfManifestScriptsChange`
+5. `AddPublicPathRuntimeModule` (production only)
+6. `ValidateContentScriptSyntax`

 ## Important files